samindika/SVM-Tutorial/README.md

    - git clone https://github.com/samindika/SVM-Tutorial
    cd SVM-Tutorial
 2. Download the notebooks
-   - Navigate to the folder where the cloned repository on your local machine.
+   - Navigate to the folder where the cloned repository is on your local machine.
    - download .ipynb files
 3. Open in Google Collab
    -  Go to Google Collab